Name of Program: This is the name of the program and the title by which the entry shall be known throughout the judging process.

 Overview of Activity: Briefly describe your program.
 The description should provide information about the assessed need for the program, how the program was implemented, and who was involved.

-Reach of Program: Provide a description of the audience that benefited (or will benefit) from this program (audience type, size, etc.).
+Reach: (300 word count limit; Weighted 25%) Provide a description of the audience that benefited (or will benefit) from this program (audience type, size, etc.) which may be local, state, national, or international in scope.
 If the program expands your existing community reach, be sure to explain this.
+Also describe in this section:

-Embodying the Power of Associations: Use this section to share how your program showcases The Power of Associations by leveraging your available resources to address an identified need.
+The Power of Associations: (300 word count limit; Weighted 25%) Use this section to share how your program showcases The Power of Associations by leveraging your association’s available resources to address an identified need, or show agility in responding, to an identified need, issue or problem.
 Award-winning entries effectively showcase how associations were able to go above and beyond their everyday, core mission to achieve extraordinary, measurable results.
+Also describe in this section:

 If there us anything else you would like to share with us about this program that we haven’t already asked, please do so here: